Specifications of Pacific Jewel

 Shipboard dining options - Food and Drinks

 The cruise liner has 5 dining venues.
 P&O AU recruited its first-ever celebrity chef manager (Luke Mangan) to add his touches to the food menu in the Salt Grill (steakhouse and seafood restaurant).
 The ship also has a dedicated chocolate cafe serving chocolate ravioli, warm chocolate fondant, Belgium waffles, gourmet cookies.
 The buffet restaurant, a la carte Main Dining Room and The Grill add more fine dining options.
 For a fee is the Asian La Luna Restaurant with an 8-course banquet.
 VIP dining is offered by the 14-seat "Chef's Table" package (in the Galley/kitchen).

 Follows the complete list of Pacific Jewel restaurants and food bars.

 - Waterfront Restaurant (open-seating dining room; each of all three dining rooms on Pacific Jewel is operated with "Your Choice Dining" (a la carte) menus for breakfast and lunch, and offers a 4-course dinner menu.
 Tables seat up to 10 guests.
 Dining times vary according to sea/port days)

-- Chef’s Table (in the Waterfront Restaurant's Wine Room; specialty dining venue with gourmet private dining and tour of the galley)
+- Chef's Table (in the Waterfront Restaurant's Wine Room; speciality dining venue with gourmet private dining and tour of the galley)

-- The Luna room (Asian-cusine banquets; features Japanese and Thai specialties)
+- The Luna room (Asian-cuisine banquets; features Japanese and Thai specialities)

-- Salt Grill (reservations-only specialty restaurant via partnership with Australian celebrity chef Luke Mangan)
+- Salt Grill (reservations-only speciality restaurant via a partnership with Australian celebrity chef Luke Mangan)